Roadmap

 2027:

-• Legislature adopts statewide requirements for energy disclosure at the time of sale or rental for residential (U.S. Department of Energy’s Home Energy Score) and small commercial (Energy Star Benchmarking) buildings.
+• The Washington State Legislature adopts statewide requirements for energy disclosure at the time of sale or rental for residential (U.S. Department of Energy’s Home Energy Score) and small commercial (Energy Star Benchmarking) buildings.

-• Commerce and local jurisdictions launch outreach for building owners and training for energy score assessors and real estate professionals.
+• The Department of Commerce and local jurisdictions launch outreach for building owners and training for energy score assessors and real estate professionals.

 • Disclosure begins for all covered buildings.

-• Commerce develops a statewide database - or selects an existing platform such as the U.S. Green Building Registry - to publicly share scores.
+• The Department of Commerce develops a statewide database – or selects an existing platform such as the U.S. Green Building Registry – to publicly share scores.

 2029: